voxpupuli/puppet-cassandra/README.md

 release (i.e. from 1.*Y*.*Z* to 2.*Y*.*Z*) will indicate a significant change to the API which will most probably require a change to your manifest.

+#### Changes in 2.0.0

+This is a major change to the API and you will more than likely need to change your manifest to accomodate these changes.

+Please also see the notes for 2.0.0 in the [CHANGELOG](CHANGELOG.md).

 #### Changes in 1.19.0

 The hints_directory documentation will cause a change in the cassandra.yaml